emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/case_brief.md

 Your task is to determine:
 * What activity occurred on the system
-* Whether any internal data was accessed or moved
+* Whether any internal data was accessed, copied, or transferred
 * Whether the observed behavior is consistent with normal usage or something more concerning

 ---